NessInMorse/NessInMorse/README.md

 ### Hi there 👋

-I am Marc, a Bio-Informatics student at the University of Applied sciences Leiden.
+I am Marc, a Bioinformatics student at the University of Applied sciences Leiden.
 * I am interested in the languages Python, Julia and Rust and R.
 * You can interest me greatly by talking about optimizing simple algorithms and benchmarking them
 * I am a big fan of Morse Code and TETRIS.